Manchester United F.C. 1–6 Manchester City F.C.: Background

-Start of season 2011–12
+Start of the 2011–12 season

 City began the season being managed by Italian manager Roberto Mancini who had been in the role since December 2009.
 City had secured qualification for the 2011–12 UEFA Champions League in the previous season and would play in the competition for the first time.
 United started the 2011–12 season as reigning league champions, having won the 2010–11 Premier League, and were runners-up in the 2010–11 UEFA Champions League.
 They were managed by Sir Alex Ferguson, who had been at the club since 1986.

 During the summer transfer window, City had signed former United player Owen Hargreaves on a free transfer.
 The Blues had also notably spent big by acquiring Sergio Agüero (£36 million) from Atlético Madrid, Samir Nasri (£24 million) and Gaël Clichy (£10 million) from Arsenal.
-On the other side of the divide United had brought in three signings on undisclosed fees with Aguero's Athletico teammate David de Gea joining Ashley Young from Aston Villa and Phil Jones from Blackburn Rovers.
+On the other side of the divide United had brought in three signings on undisclosed fees with Aguero's Atlético teammate David de Gea joining Ashley Young from Aston Villa and Phil Jones from Blackburn Rovers.
 In the FA Community Shield on 7 August 2011, United beat City 3–2 at Wembley Stadium.
 The two teams arrived at the first Premier League derby of the season, in the ninth matchweek, still unbeaten.

 On 27 September 2011, Carlos Tevez who had controversially joined City from United in 2009 was named as a substitute for City's UEFA Champions League game at Bayern Munich.
 Mancini claimed Tevez refused to come on as a substitute in the second half, when City were 2–0 down to Bayern, although Tevez denied this, calling it a misunderstanding.
 Tevez's actions received widespread condemnation from various pundits and commentators, with Mancini claiming he wanted Tevez "out of Manchester City", and that he would never play for the club again.
 Tevez was suspended by City for a maximum period of two weeks as the club began an investigation into whether he refused to come on as a substitute.
 Following discussions with Mancini, club owner Sheikh Mansour authorised the placing of Tevez on garden leave where the Argentinian would be paid in full but instructed to stay away from the City training ground.

 City had secured seven victories and a draw, putting them top of the league with 22 points, two points ahead of United, who had won six matches and drawn two.